Virtual Collaborations

 Presented by Jeff Vaitekunas, Ph.D., Assistant Professor, Penn State Behrend.

-To view the recording, please email uia@ultrasonics.org to register and get the link.
+To view the recordings, please email uia@ultrasonics.org to register and get the link.

 The first Virtual Collaboration was held on Thursday, 24 September 2020